khushaljethava/khushaljethava.github.io/_posts/2026-03-27-model-context-protocol-python.md

 That workflow teaches the protocol faster than abstract reading ever will.
 Once it works, you can grow from a single local server into a reusable interface for internal tools, documentation systems, support workflows, or developer automation.

 If you want a concrete next step this week, build a tiny MCP server around one task you already repeat manually.
 That is usually the shortest path from curiosity to something genuinely useful.

+---

+## Related Posts

+- [OpenAI Agents SDK Python Tutorial](/posts/openai-agents-sdk-python/) - Build multi-agent workflows that consume MCP tools and resources
+- [Building AI Agents with Python](/posts/Building-AI-Agents-with-Python/) - Understand the agent loop, tool use, and memory patterns that MCP standardizes
+- [RAG with Python: Retrieval-Augmented Generation](/posts/RAG-with-Python-Retrieval-Augmented-Generation/) - Build a knowledge retrieval system you can expose as an MCP resource

 ## Sources